-KEY ACTIVITIES IN 2015/16 KEY PRIORITIES IN 2016/17 INTRODUCTION Reviewed and recommended for approval the half-year and full-year results and advised on whether the Annual Report was fair, balanced and understandable Focused on classification of exceptional items, acquisition accounting and taxation Assessed risk management and risk review updated in light of new FRC guidance Review of provision of non-audit services in light of revisions to the UK Corporate Governance Code Review Group's Key Risks and the reporting thereon Review and, if appropriate, recommend for approval the half-year and full-year results Oversee the external and internal audit process "It is important that we continue to rise to the challenge during the audit process."
-Jonathan Nicholls Executive succession planning, taking into account the Group's strategy Talent management Considered diversity issues, including gender Employee feedback survey results Maintain ongoing succession plans Further reinforce the diversity of culture and expertise in the Board's composition Consider ways to improve diversity in the pipeline for senior management roles "We need to continue to push on talent management."
-Gareth Davis REMUNERATION COMMITTEE Reviewed the implementation of the remuneration policy Consulted with shareholders and other key stakeholders on the implementation of the remuneration policy Set targets for the incentive plans for the year ahead Review the design of the long-term incentives to ensure they are still fit for purpose Draft the remuneration policy for consideration by shareholders at the 2017 AGM Consult with shareholders and other key stakeholders on the draft remuneration policy prior to the AGM "Intelligent remuneration is a key focus."
-Kathleen O'Donovan dssmith.com
+KEY ACTIVITIES IN 2015/16 KEY PRIORITIES IN 2016/17 INTRODUCTION Reviewed and recommended - Review of provision of non-audit AUDIT "It is important that we for approval the half-year and services in light of revisions to the continue to rise to the COMMITTEE full-year results and advised on UK Corporate Governance Code challenge during the whether the Annual Report was audit process." - Review Group's Key Risks and fair, balanced and understandable the reporting thereon Ionathan Nicholls - Focused on classification of Review and, if appropriate, exceptional items, acquisition recommend for approval the accounting and taxation half-year and full-year results Assessed risk management - Oversee the external and internal and risk review updated in light audit process of new FRC guidance - Executive succession planning, - Maintain ongoing succession plans "We need to continue to push NOMINATION taking into account the Group's on talent management."
+COMMITTEE Further reinforce the diversity strategy of culture and expertise in the Gareth Davis - Talent management Board's composition - Considered diversity issues, Consider ways to improve including gender diversity in the pipeline for senior management roles Employee feedback survey results Reviewed the implementation - Review the design of the long-"Intelligent remuneration REMUNERATION of the remuneration policy term incentives to ensure they is a key focus."
+COMMITTEE are still fit for purpose Consulted with shareholders Kathleen O'Donovan and other key stakeholders Draft the remuneration policy on the implementation of for consideration by shareholders the remuneration policy at the 2017 AGM Set targets for the incentive Consult with shareholders and plans for the year ahead other key stakeholders on the draft remuneration policy prior to the AGM